Riya-Singh-cell/safenest-website/README.md

 The platform enables users to **silently trigger emergency help**, record evidence, and share their real-time location with trusted contacts.

-This project was developed as part of a **Women’s Day Hackathon** to explore how technology can help improve personal safety and emergency response.

 ---

 ## Problem Statement